gvwilson/buildtogether.tech/src/research/index.md

 ## What Do We Know About Innate Ability?

 The most important result in this chapter comes from [%b Patitsas2016 %].
-[%i "programming!innate ability" %]Its abstract[%/i%] is worth repeating in
+Its abstract[%i "programming!innate ability" %] is worth repeating in
 full:

 > Although it has never been rigourously demonstrated, there is a common belief